Whitepaper by Brattle Economists Examines Effective Hedging Instruments for Renewable Resource Development

 The Brattle whitepaper also discusses that standard gas forwards could also be used as hedges for wind output, provided there is a strong and persistent correlation between gas and spot electric prices, there are good seasonal estimates of the conversion from gas to electricity via expected market heat rates, and basis risk for gas delivery locations vs. power sales locations are taken into account.
 The authors note that these can all be managed, but they likely require a structural forecast of market conditions over a horizon of more than a few years, because the ongoing penetration of more renewables will itself change the gas-electric correlations over time.

 The whitepaper, “Managing Price Risk for Merchant Renewable Investments: Role of Market Interactions and Dynamics on Effective Hedging Strategies,” is authored by Brattle Senior Associate C. Onur Aydin, and Principals Frank Graves and Bente Villadsen.
-It is available for download using the link below.
+It is available for download below.